Lecture Notes

 1. Introduction ( handout and overhead presentation) and Alphabets, strings, and languages ( handout and overhead presentation).
 Beside an overall introduction to the course these notes cover Chapter 7 of the textbook.

-2. State transition diagrams ( handout and overhead presentation).
+2. State transition diagrams aka finite automata ( handout and overhead presentation).
 The relevant textbook material is Chapter 8 except Section 8.5 (we will discuss this kind of specification and verification later in a slightly more general context).

 3. Regular languages ( handout and overhead presentation), or regular expressions and state transition diagrams put together, plus generat properties of regular languages.
 The relevant textbook material is you guessed it, Chapter 9.